cometh-hq/alembic-rental-contracts/README.md

-# Cometh Rental Protocol
+# Alembic Rental Protocol

 ## Context

 The purpose of the Rental Protocol is to enable users to lend their ERC721 NFTs in a trustless mode.

-In Cometh games context, rentals allow to split the game rewards amongst multiple parties involved in the rental.
+In Cometh games context, as an example, rentals allow to split the game rewards amongst multiple parties involved in the rental.

 ## Features